Savola Group

 It is ranked as number 9 among top 100 companies in the Saudi Arabian market and ranked as number 2 among the industrial sector after SABIC.
 Savola has recently listed its Oils and Fats division in the Saudi Stock market under the name Afia International.

 It was founded in 1979 as Saudi Vegetable Oils and Ghee Co., initially the company's business was importing and refining edible oil.

 Savola is the kingdom's biggest food company by revenue.

 According to Al-Waleed bin Talal, "This group was established by me and some of my allies...I'd created what you could call the 'Nestlé of the Middle East' – the Savola Group, which is a very dominant force in its field."

 Acquisitions

-In 2009, Savola signed a deal with Alhokair Group to buy Giant supermarket outlets in Saudi Arabia.
+In 2009, Savola signed a deal with Alhokair Group to buy Geant supermarket outlets in Saudi Arabia.

-In October 2011, Savola bought 78% of Egypt’s Al-Malika and Al-Farasha companies.
+In October 2011, Savola bought 78% of Egypt's Al-Malika and Al-Farasha companies.

 In 2018, Savola acquired 51 percent stake of Dubai-based Al Kabeer Group.